Theme Park (video game): Development

-Theme Park took roughly a year and a half to develop.
+Theme Park took roughly a year and a half for Molyneux and co-designer and chief programmer Demis Hassabis to develop.
 Much of the code was used in Theme Hospital, and an animation editor was improved by Theme Hospital's designer and producer Mark Webley, who dubbed it The Complex Engine.
 Artist Gary Carr did not think the game was a good idea, and disliked the art style.
 Molyneux wanted him to create a colourful style to appeal to a Japanese market, but Carr disagreed and left Bullfrog.
 Carr later retracted his beliefs and, in 2012, stated that he considered the game a classic.
 In 1994, Molyneux was developing both Theme Park and Magic Carpet.
 The game was mostly complete by January 1994 and scheduled for release on 28 March, but this was pushed back to June, and then August.
 Theme Park sold over 15 million copies, and was extremely popular in Japan (the Japanese PlayStation version sold 85 thousand copies within weeks), as well as Europe.
 Theme Park did not sell well in the United States; Molyneux hypothesised that this was because the graphics are too childish for American audiences.
 The game is the first instalment in Bullfrog's Designer Series, and it was intended for the series to use Theme Park's engine and for each instalment to have three simulation levels.
 The PC version was sponsored by Midland Bank.

 The PlayStation port was developed by Krisalis Software, and released in 1995.
 The Mega CD port features CD soundtrack, and was developed by Domark and released in the same year.
-Bullfrog developed the Mega Drive port, which was mostly complete by April 1995, and the Sega Saturn port, released in October 1995.
+Bullfrog developed the Mega Drive port, which was mostly complete by April 1995, and the Sega Saturn port, released in November 1995.
 Other ports include the Amiga CD32, Atari Jaguar, 3DO Interactive Multiplayer, Super Nintendo Entertainment System, and Macintosh.
 Mark Healey handled the graphics for the Mega Drive and Super Nintendo Entertainment System versions.
 The graphics were completed in three days.
-The PC version was released on gog.com on 9 December 2013.
+The PC version was released on GOG.com on 9 December 2013.